daormar/debasher/doc/design_doc_resident.md

   the cut that counts; localized recovery never uses a cut.
 It holds if the initiators start the same epoch (see numbered trigger in the Glossary).
-Rounds started closer together than they take to complete keep replacing each other, and none completes until they stop, so the period of periodic snapshots has to be longer than a round.
+Rounds started closer together than they take to complete keep replacing each other, and none completes until they stop, so whatever starts rounds periodically has to leave more time between them than a round takes.
 - **A crash while a round is open.** The node comes back with no round open, and the markers it had received for that round are not replayed (only `DATA` and `CLOSE` are).
 At a node that is not an initiator, the next marker of